taylorjg/BasketCase/json2bulk/README.md

 {"Code":"EWD81482W_WH","ColourId":37193,...
 ```

 Locally, I am using Elasticsearch version 5.3.1.
-However, I also deploy the app to Heroku where I have use the [Bonasi Elasticsearch](https://elements.heroku.com/addons/bonsai) add-on which is version 2.4.0.
+However, I also deploy the app to Heroku where I use the [Bonasi Elasticsearch](https://elements.heroku.com/addons/bonsai) add-on which is version 2.4.0.
 After some experimentation, I found that I needed to explicitly map some fields in order to successfully bulk load all the documents on both versions.
 I used the following request to create my mapping:

 ```
 PUT /products